Zwyx/npm-cooldown/README.md

 ### Normal vs paranoid mode

-In **normal mode** (the default), npm-cooldown resolves the dependency tree, pins any too-new transitive deps via overrides, and runs `npm install` directly.
+In **normal mode** (the default), npm-cooldown resolves the dependency tree, pins any too-new transitive deps via overrides, and runs `npm install` directly. `npm install` with a lockfile and `npm ci` are passed through to real npm unchanged.

 This creates a small race window between the cooldown check and the actual install during which a new version could be published and picked up by npm.

 **Paranoid mode** closes this by running `npm install --package-lock-only` first to resolve the lockfile without downloading any dependencies, verifying the resulting lockfile, and only then running `npm ci` to install from the verified lockfile.
-If anything slipped in during npm's resolution (e.g. a package was published in that split-second window), npm-cooldown redoes the checks with the new information and retries.
+If anything slipped in during npm's resolution (e.g. a package was published in that split-second window), npm-cooldown redoes the checks with the new information and retries. `npm install` with a lockfile and `npm ci` also verify every locked package before running.

-This also applies when running `npm install` with no arguments and no existing lockfile.

-`npm ci` always checks the lockfile and runs `npm ci`, regardless of mode.
+Paranoid mode can be set permanently in config, or activated for a single run with `--paranoid`.

 The project-level config is merged on top of the global one, so you can set a global default and tighten or loosen it per project.